Categories

 How are power transfer switches advantageous?

 Power transfer switches are advantageous in that they allow you to extend the life of your generator by not relying solely on the generator’s power.
 To only use your generator, especially when docked, wears down its internal parts faster and means you will have to replace it sooner.
 Power transfer switches alleviate this issue by allowing you to draw power from shore rather than the generator.
-This fact alone makes them a solid and safe investment.
+This makes them both a practical and cost-effective investment for vessel owners who want to optimize performance and reliability.

 Why should I use the cover plate?

 The cover plate is for use with the EPTS-MS-65A multi-step power transfer switch.
 This cover plate identifies the position of the switch so that you can easily select the exact position that you need.
-With three positions, Shore 1 / Shore 1 & 2 / Generator, you will need to be able to know which position is which.
+With three positions, Shore 1 / Shore 1 & 2 / Generator, you will need to be able to quickly switch to the position you need.
 This is why using a cover plate is essential with the EPTS-MS-65A.
-The multi-step power transfer switch is the only one that requires an additional cover plate as the other types of power transfer switches do not need the additional cover plate.
+While most power transfer switches do not require a cover plate, it is essential for this particular model.